joshgabriel/dft-crossfilter/README.md

 A python library for easily loading csv files by name without extension.
 Not sure if this will not be deleted.

-## bokeh
+## bokeh apps
-A bokeh app based on the crossfiltering use case.
+bokeh apps prec_analysis and crossfiler_app which serve the frontend providing all the user interactive visualization.
+It makes calls to the api to obtain the data.

-The server loades the pandas dataframe of the dft data header.
+## benchmark-precision
-Throughtout the execution of the app all the access to the data is replaced by calls to the api.
+Library of python and R modules for the precision analysis.